K4L1B3/BateriaJS/README.md

 # BateriaJS
-> Dessa vez recriei uma baterias em JS para entender melhor como funciona as questões de inputs com teclado no HTML e JS além de entender também como se trabalha com sons no JavaScript
+> This time I recreated a battery in JS to better understand how keyboard input issues in HTML and JS work, in addition to understanding how to work with sounds in JavaScript